Zhao Leji: Qinghai

-Zhao entered the provincial government in 1993, becoming part of the inner circle of then Qinghai party secretary Yin Kesheng.
-He was then elevated to vice-governor, then CCP Secretary of his hometown Xining.
+In 1993, Zhao was appointed an assistant governor of Qinghai, entering the provincial government and becoming part of the inner circle of then Qinghai party secretary Yin Kesheng.
+He was then elevated to vice governor of Qinghai in 1994, and then was appointed as Party secretary of his hometown Xining in 1997.
 He acceded to the post of governor in 1999 at age 42, becoming the youngest provincial governor in the country at the time.
+He was additionally appointed as a member of the CCP Central Committee after the 16th CCP National Congress in 2002.

 Having 'jumped' several levels in a short period of time, Zhao's upward trajectory began to slow by the turn of the century.
-Zhao became party secretary of Qinghai in 2003 after having spent nearly five years in the Governor's office.
+Zhao became Party secretary of Qinghai in 2003 after having spent nearly five years in the Governor's office.
 Part of his inability to move to a more economically prosperous and more politically visible province was attributed to his Shaanxi background.
 He spoke in Shaanxi dialect even at government meetings.

 Zhao's tenure in Qinghai was marked by rapid economic growth, and a tripling of the province's GDP from the time he took office as Governor to when he left as party secretary in 2007.
 It was said that Zhao took a relatively soft approach on ethnic minority issues and took on environmentally conscious investment projects.
 His achievements in Qinghai were lauded by the party's central leadership.

 Shaanxi

 In 2007, Zhao was transferred to become party secretary in his parents' home province of Shaanxi, having taken on the top jobs in both his 'native' province and the province of his birth, breaking an unspoken rule in the Communist Party that party secretaries should never hail from the province they are native to.
 This was seen as an indication of the trust shown to Zhao by the central leadership.
 In 2008, Shaanxi's GDP growth figures hit 15%, becoming one of only two provincial-level divisions to set sights on GDP growth rates of over 13%.
-In Shaanxi, Zhao oversaw the expansion and development of the GuanZhong-TianShui(关中-天水) economic belt.
+In Shaanxi, Zhao oversaw the expansion and development of the GuanZhong-TianShui (关中-天水) economic belt.

+Central leadership

+Organization Department
-After the 18th National Congress of the CCP in November 2012, he was appointed member of the Politburo and head of the Organization Department of the CCP.

-Zhao was a member of the 16th and 17th Central Committee and the 18th Politburo of the CCP.
+After the 18th CCP National Congress in November 2012, he was appointed a member of the Politburo and head of the Organization Department of the CCP.
+As the head of the Organization Department, Zhao was a critical figure in executing CCP general secretary Xi Jinping's anti-corruption campaign.
+Zhao worked closely with Wang Qishan, the Secretary of the Central Commission for Discipline Inspection, the party's highest internal-control institution that has been noted for executing the anti-corruption campaign; in 2014, the People's Daily said that "Whenever Qishan makes a move, Zhao Leji gets busy".
+During his tenure, Zhao also promoted poverty alleviation and strengthening Party control in trading estates, office buildings and internet companies.

-Top leadership